moliver28/research-handbook/content/handbook/sales/field-operations/order-processing.md

 #### Reassign Quote Approvals

-If you are a quote approver and will be out of office, you will need to notify Deal Desk and set up rerouting of any quote approvals.
+If you are a quote approver and will be out of office, please take action to delegate your quote approvals while you are away.
+To reroute your approvals, follow the below steps:

 1. In Salesforce, navigate to your Profile feed.
 At the top right of your screen click Your Name > My Profile.
 1. Tag Sales-Support in chatter to notify the Deal Desk team that you will be out of office and tag the individual to whom approvals should be rerouted to, along with the dates that you will be out of office.